backstage/backstage/beps/0002-dynamic-frontend-plugins/README.md

 There are multiple available implementations of module federation.

 Historically, module federation was implemented as a [Webpack feature](https://webpack.js.org/).
 Since then, additional implementations were created.
-Mainly for [Rspack](https://www.rspack.dev/) and [Vite](https://github.com/originjs/vite-plugin-federation).
+Mainly for [`rspack`](https://www.rspack.dev/) and [Vite](https://github.com/originjs/vite-plugin-federation).

 Recent changes _claim_, that all of these module federation implementations should be compatible with each other and there should be no need for locking backstage into a single implementation.

-Compatibility between Webpack and Rspack should available via the [@module-federation/enhanced](https://www.npmjs.com/package/@module-federation/enhanced) package.
+Compatibility between Webpack and `rspack` should available via the [@module-federation/enhanced](https://www.npmjs.com/package/@module-federation/enhanced) package.
 The compatibility is further [described here](https://www.rspack.dev/blog/module-federation-added-to-rspack.html#introducing-rspack-050).

 The Vite plugin claims webpack compatibility as well.
 The Vite plugin _is not part of the @module-federation_ organization.
 The extend of compatibility is at this time unknown.